 Personal loans – The cons

 - Because the interest rate might reduce the more you borrow, you might be tempted to take out a bigger loan than you need.

 What is a personal loan cooling-off period?

 You have a 14-day cooling-off period from either the date the loan agreement is signed or when you receive a copy of the agreement, whichever is later.

 If you cancel, you have up to 30 days to repay the money.

 What to watch out for with a personal loan

 If your credit rating is less than perfect, you might be accepted for a loan but charged a much higher rate of interest.

 If you’re only just able to afford the initial repayments you should avoid this type of loan in case they do go up.

 Make sure you include them when you work out how much the loan is going to cost you.

-Arrangement fees will be included in the APR – which is why you should compare APRs rather interest rates.
+Arrangement fees will be included in the APR – which is why you should compare APRs rather than just interest rates.